theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

-Kernel config files, tracking Arch packages [linux-amd-znver2](https://aur.archlinux.org/packages/linux-amd-znver2 "linux-amd-znver2") and [linux-amd-znver3](https://aur.archlinux.org/packages/linux-amd-znver3 "linux-amd-znver3"), with modifications to support Fedora 38 (with Zen2) and openSUSE Tumbleweed (with Zen3) - primarily modifications around EFI booting.
+Kernel config files, tracking Arch packages [linux-amd-znver2](https://aur.archlinux.org/packages/linux-amd-znver2 "linux-amd-znver2") and [linux-amd-znver3](https://aur.archlinux.org/packages/linux-amd-znver3 "linux-amd-znver3"), with modifications to support openSUSE Tumbleweed on Zen1, Zen2, and Zen3 - primarily modifications around EFI booting.
 (Using the Arch config files unmodified on Fedora and openSUSE will result in a kernel that cannot boot.)

 In theory, these architecture-specific optimizations will net you a whole 1% performance improvement over generic, according to the patch notes.
 Given the price of power these days, I'll take that over paying more to overclock.